rehno-lindeque/adt.js/README.markdown

 #### Providing multiple implementations

+This example takes the standard object-oriented style of method dispatch and turns it inside-out!
+Instead of dispatching on a method table (travelFare, travelTime) we dispatch on type names (car, train, plane).

 ```javascript
   // Create constructors for these three algebraic data types (car, train and plane)
   transportation = adt('car', 'train', 'plane'),